Notice under the Americans with Disabilities Act

 This grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990.
 It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the City.
 The City’s personnel policy governs employment-related complaints of disability discrimination.

 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the situation.
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request.
+The ADA grievance form may be used to file a complaint but is not required.

 The complaint should be submitted by the complainant and/or his/her designee as soon as possible, but no later than 60 calendar days after the alleged violation to: Human Resources Director, City of Lakewood, 6000 Main Street SW, Lakewood, WA 98499-5027.